It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.

 Small Christmas Tree to Buy Now

-Another item that goes fast during the holiday’s is small trees that are approx. 3 – 4ft.
-They can be used in so many ways around the house and therefore, they get snatched up very quickly.
+Another item that goes fast during the holidays is small trees that are approx. 3 – 4ft.
+They can be used in many ways around the house; therefore, they get snatched up very quickly.
 Here is one of my favorites.

 Purchase from Target & HomeGoods Now

-It may sound crazy, but places like Target and Home Goods sell out so fast and items will be gone in a blink of the eye!
-They have the cutest items this year.
-If you see something that you like, it’s best to buy it and then think about it later.
+It may sound crazy, but places like Target and Home Goods sell out so fast, and items will be gone in a blink of an eye!
+They have the cutest things this year.
+If you see something you like, it’s best to buy it and then think about it later.
 LOL

 Click Target Image to SHOP